 The best way to prevent this?
 Get the lime remover and start scrubbing!

 If you or someone you love suffered serious injuries in a late-night accident, you might have a case.
-If you’d like an experienced Oxnard auto injury attorney from The Schurmer Firm to evaluate your claim, please send us an email or call (805) 470-1628.
+If you’d like an experienced Oxnard auto injury attorney from Schurmer Reese Davies to evaluate your claim, please send us an email or call (805) 470-1628.